GearsDatapacks/dpm/README.md

 If you simply run `dpm install` with no arguments, it will download all dependencies that are stored in your project JSON.

+Additionally, you can pass a flag that tells DPM which dependency type to install/uninstall.
+Dev dependencies, specified with `--dev`, are datapacks that are only used in development, such as benchmarks or testing libraries.
+Optional dependencies, specified with `--optional`, are datapacks that are not necessary for the pack to run properly, such as addons.

+### Uninstall
+Dependencies can be uninstalled using `dpm uninstall ...`
+This removes the given dependencies from the relevant dependency registry, and delete their files.

 ### Publish
 DPM allows you to publish a datapack without manually uploading it to Modrinth.
 If you run `dpm publish`, it will extract the settings from your project json, zip up your files and upload it directly to Modrinth.
 **Note: You must give you Modrinth auth token using the --auth flag, otherwise dpm doesn't have permission to upload the pack.**